Ever wish you could literally draw on your screen in Ubuntu Linux?

 Well, there’s a new GNOME Shell extension that lets you do exactly that: draw on the Linux desktop.

-You may want to point out a bug, highlight a feature, or provide some guidance to someone else by sending them an annotated screenshot.
+Why is this useful?
+Well, you may want to point out a bug, highlight a feature, or provide some guidance to someone else by sending them an annotated screenshot.

-Draw on Your Desktop for Linux
+Draw on the Linux Desktop

 The ‘Draw on Your Screen’ extension offers a simple, straight-forward way to point at, call-out, circle, annotate or draw attention to something on your desktop or computer screen.